chesterwizzle/Haikuverse/README.md

 The Haikuverse knowledge graph is designed not just to exist, but to endure.
 It employs a multi-faceted resilience strategy that combines client-side **"self-pruning"** with a suite of backend maintenance and **"self-healing"** functions.
 When a user navigates the graph, the application's validation logic actively prunes dead links by checking for the existence and permissions of neighbors before displaying them.
 If a user owns a constellation with dead links, the client can write the pruned list back to Firestore.
 This is complemented by two types of backend processes.
 First, a weekly, scheduled `knowledgeGraphHealer` function automatically finds any constellations that have become "orphaned" (having zero neighbors) and re-weaves them into the Haikuverse by finding new, semantically relevant connections.
 Second, a pair of on-demand, admin-triggered scripts (`cleanupFableIndex` and `cleanupStarIndex`) can be invoked at any time to perform a **full audit of the Vector Search indices**, identifying and removing any "ghost" entries that no longer correspond to a valid Firestore document.
 This symbiotic relationship—where the client performs immediate, localized pruning and the backend provides both routine healing and on-demand integrity checks—creates a robust, resilient system that actively maintains its own health over time.

 ### Multi-Layered Security: Firebase Authentication, Google OAuth, and Granular Access Controls
 Haikuverse employs a defense-in-depth security strategy, integrating multiple layers of authentication and authorization to rigorously protect user data, secure backend services, and control access to Google Cloud Platform resources.
 The cornerstone of user-facing security is **Firebase Authentication**, which manages the user lifecycle and issues short-lived, cryptographically signed Firebase ID tokens.
 These ID tokens are mandatory for invoking all backend Google Cloud Functions; each function, upon receiving an HTTPS request, uses the **Firebase Admin SDK** (`admin.auth().verifyIdToken()`) to validate the token's authenticity, integrity, and expiration.
 If verification fails, the function immediately returns a `401 Unauthorized` response, preventing further execution.
 This is complemented by **Firebase App Check**, which provides a crucial layer of application attestation, verifying that requests originate from a genuine client using Play Integrity on Android and reCAPTCHA Enterprise on the web.
+This security-first approach extends not only to accessing the application, but to the entire lifecycle of a user's data, including its permanent and secure deletion.

 For interactions with specific Google Cloud services from the backend, such as the Vertex AI Embedding API and Vertex AI Vector Search API (via `MatchServiceClient` and `IndexServiceClient`), a transition to service-centric **Google OAuth 2.0** access tokens occurs.
 Cloud Functions utilize the `google-auth-library` to obtain these OAuth tokens via their implicitly assigned, securely managed service account credentials, granting narrowly-scoped permissions for GCP API interaction without exposing long-lived keys.